gvwilson/sensibleadventures/bookster/new.md

 Her words splashed over Erileine like the monsoon rains of Mau Ngapcha.
-She kept smiling and saying, "Yes, *sra*," and "Thank you," and turning toward the door, but the torrent of words didn't stop until she backpedaled onto the street.
+She kept smiling and saying, "Yes, *sra*," and "Thank you," and turning toward the door, but the torrent of words didn't stop until she backpedalled onto the street.

 And so Erileine found herself alone in the biggest town on Avaunt with time on her hands and money in her pocket.
 Emboldened by her success